If you think that the Amish and Mennonite communities get a free ride when it comes to paying taxes, think again. That’s a myth.

 "We have our own health care.
 They (hospitals) give you a bill.
 If you can't pay it, your church will," one retired Amish member told NBC in a 2013 article.

 So, Congress amended the Social Security law in 1965 to give certain religious communities like the Amish and the Mennonites the right to opt-out of Social Security, Medicaid, and other government benefits.

 When the Affordable Care Act was adopted in 2010, the Amish and Mennonites also got an exemption from the requirements of that act because insurance is against their religious beliefs.

-Some Amish business owners might still pay Social Security taxes, though.
+Do Amish business owners have to pay Social Security taxes?

 If an Amish business owner employs non-Amish workers, they have to pay Social Security taxes for those employees.
 This is also true if they employ Amish youths who haven’t been baptized in the church yet.

 Some states like New York, Kentucky, Ohio, and Pennsylvania also exempt Amish business owners from worker’s compensation insurance programs.